Mehmood-ur-Rasheed: Arrest and Current Status

-Mehmood ur Rasheed along with many other PTI leaders were detained in May 2022 following the toppling of Imran Khan’s PTI government, ARY News reported that it was in attempt to crackdown on PTI leadership.
-He has been kept incarcerated in prison and has stated that it is in attempt to pressure him to leave PTI.
+Mehmood ur Rasheed along with many other PTI leaders were detained in May 2022 following the toppling of Imran Khan’s PTI government, ARY News reported that it was an attempt to crackdown on PTI leadership.
+He has been kept incarcerated in prison and has stated that it is an attempt to pressure him to leave PTI.

 He was arrested on May 9, 2023 in an alleged relation to the May 9 events.
 He was arrested again in less than 10 days after police picked him up from Lahore.
 He has remained imprisoned over several court cases involving him since then, with PTI claiming it is an attempt to crackdown on him, other PTI seniors, and PTI.
 He has been sick and ill with appendix pain and required surgery in June 2024, but was sent back to jail immediately following this.
 He remains jailed and sick.